saucelabs/sauce-docs/docs/basics/integrations/jira.md

 <p><small><span class="highlight beta">BETA</span></small></p>

-Integrate your Sauce Labs and [Attlassian Jira](https://www.atlassian.com/software/jira) user accounts so you can create or update Jira issues from within the Sauce Labs dashboard.
+Integrate your Sauce Labs and [Atlassian Jira](https://www.atlassian.com/software/jira) user accounts so you can create or update Jira issues from within the Sauce Labs dashboard.

 ## What You'll Need